Progressive Autoregressive Video Diffusion Models: Experiments

-\paragraph{Metrics} We consider 6 metrics in VBench~\citep{huang2024vbench}: subject consistency, background consistency, motion smoothness, dynamic degree, aesthetic quality, and imaging quality.
+\textbf{Metrics} We consider 6 metrics in VBench~\cite{huang2024vbench}: subject consistency, background consistency, motion smoothness, dynamic degree, aesthetic quality, and imaging quality.
 We compute average metrics using VBench-long, where each metric is computed on 30 2-second clips for each 60-second video; for subject and background consistency, a clip-to-clip metric is considered in addition to the average metric over the clips.
 We also show how the metrics vary over time by plotting the metrics over the 30 2-second clips averaged over the 80 60-second videos.
-Similar to~\citet{henschel2024streamingt2vconsistentdynamicextendable}, we also use the Adaptive Detector algorithm from PySceneDetect~\citep{pyscenedetect} to count the number of detected scene changes, where Num Scenes $=1$ means that there is no scene change detected.